Skip to content

 Where an Event records what happened, a Command requests what should happen.
 The Command can fail.
 It can be rejected by an invariant, refused by a permission check, or ignored as a duplicate.
 Only when it succeeds does an Event come into being.

 A Command is issued by an Actor, an External System, a Policy, or a Process Manager.
-ESDM tracks the issuers explicitly so the linter can verify that every Command in the model has at least one source.
+The model tracks the issuers explicitly: every Command has at least one source.

 A Command without an issuer is a Command nobody can send – almost always a modeling mistake.

 A Command carries a payload – the data the consistency unit needs to honor the request – and an identifier for the target unit.
-The payload is whatever the domain requires; the identifier is the same natural key the target uses for its own identity, so the linter can trace it across the model.
+The payload is whatever the domain requires; the identifier is the same natural key the target uses for its own identity, so the link between Command and target is unambiguous.

 Commands do not carry results.
 The result of a Command is an Event (success) or a rejection (failure); neither is encoded in the Command itself.